JulianNicholls/Gosu-Cribbage-Old/README.md

 ## Vegetables

 Once the play to 31 is complete, that's shallot for now :-) The scoring engine is done, so it is possible to do the show.

-### Instructions
+### Instructions and Scores

 There are on-screen instructions, which are being added to.
+Also, the reason for each score update is shown for a couple of seconds.

 # Keys